 5 How could they be used to express quality requirements for audio and visual modalities for different application areas and to assess their optimization?

+6 What approaches could be used for image quality assessment when applied to multiscreen and optical head-mounted display (e.g. video glasses)?

 further decides

 1 that the results of the above studies should be included in (a) Recommendation(s);